News & Resources

 Depending on which province you live in, your eligibility for health care could be in jeopardy if you’re gone too long.
 You must reside within your home province for a minimum of six months to qualify for coverage in most provinces.
 In Ontario, you can only be gone for a total of 212 days out of a 12-month period or you risk losing your residency coverage.

 Provincial health care plans also only cover the bare minimum for American health care, and they may have daily spending caps that are far below what may be required.
 A hospital stay in the U.S. can cost thousands of dollars a day.
-That is why buying additional travel insurance for a few dollars a day is so crucial, no matter the duration of your trip.
+That is why buying additional travel insurance is so crucial, no matter the duration of your trip.

-Ensure that your policy term covers the entirety of your stay and be sure to disclose any pre-existing medical conditions so you don’t void your coverage.
-Moreover, travel medical insurance is for emergencies only — you won’t be covered for routine checkups when abroad — and paying out of pocket will be costly.
+Make sure your policy term covers the entirety of your stay and disclose any pre-existing medical conditions to your insurance provider so you don’t void your coverage.
+Remember that travel medical insurance is for emergencies only — you won’t be covered for routine checkups when abroad — and paying out of pocket will be costly.

 In terms of price, travel insurance premiums for snowbirds can differ from one provider to the next.
 Compare quotes to find the lowest price for the coverage you need.